US Census Fast Facts

 Other Facts:

-1790 - The first United States Census is conducted by US marshals and their assistants.
+1790 - The first US Census is conducted by US marshals and their assistants.
 They travel house to house gathering information about the residents.
 The census counts 3.9 million people at a cost of $45,000 and is completed in 18 months.

-1790 - The first United States Census is conducted by US marshals and their assistants.
+1790 - The first US Census is conducted by US marshals and their assistants.
 They travel house to house gathering information about the residents.
 The census counts 3.9 million people at a cost of $45,000 and is completed in 18 months.

 The US Constitution requires it take place every 10 years.
 "The actual enumeration shall be made within three years after the first meeting of the Congress of the United States, and within every subsequent term of 10 years, in such manner as they shall by Law direct." - Article I, Section 2 of the Constitution of the United States.